usfx/usfx.busniesswebsite/README.md

 Ability to cancel trade or save for later

-Overall: Reward system
+Features: Reward system

-Sustainability (Recycling)
+Sustainability (Recycling).

-Agreement that the user is being honest (explains consequences)
+Agreement that the user is being honest (explains consequences).

 Sell Page:
-Minimum 10 – Maximum 100 per trade
+Minimum 10 – Maximum 100 per trade.

-Quiz to determine book quality
+Quiz to determine book quality.

-Visual aids for the quiz
+Visual aids for the quiz.

-User has to agree to a shorthand version of agreement
+User has to agree to a shorthand version of agreement.

-View the pending trade and have the ability to cancel trade
+View the pending trade and have the ability to cancel trade.